-Huntington Ingalls Industries’ Ingalls Shipbuilding division recently delivered the Arleigh Burke-class guided missile destroyer Paul Ignatius (DDG 117) to the U.S. Navy with shipbuilders, ship’s force and representatives of Supervisor of Shipbuilding, Gulf Coast in attendance.
+Huntington Ingalls Industries’ Ingalls Shipbuilding division delivered the Arleigh Burke-class guided missile destroyer Paul Ignatius (DDG 117) to the U.S. Navy today with shipbuilders, ship’s force and representatives of Supervisor of Shipbuilding, Gulf Coast in attendance.

 The signing of the DD 250 document officially transfers custody of the ship from HII to the Navy.
 Paul Ignatius is scheduled to sail away from the shipyard in June.